 It’s not always about a sense of adventure or exploration and wonder.
-It’s the little things that imprint upon our souls, making memories we’ll never leave behind in one vacation home after another, one cruise ship after another.
+Instead, it’s the little things that imprint upon our souls, making memories we’ll never leave behind in one vacation home after another, one cruise ship after another.

 |Popular tourist “Duck” transportation.|

 Photo from one year ago today, May 20, 2016:

 |In Bali, the young white horse and the boy return for a swim in the river.
 For more details, please click here.|